mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 to determine when a packet can be sent to avoid bursts and minimize variation in inter-packet arrival times.
-The currently proposed congestion control algorithms for real-time communications (e.g., SCReAM and NADA) provide such pacing mechanisms, and QUIC recommends pacing for senders based on the congestion control algorithm.
+The currently proposed congestion control algorithms for real-time communications (e.g., SCReAM and NADA) provide such pacing mechanisms, and the QUIC exemplary congestion control algorithm ({{Section 7.7 of !RFC9002}}) recommends pacing for senders.

 ## Rate Adaptation at the Application Layer {#rate-adaptation-application-layer}